 The unnotched impact resistance of polymers is usually far higher than the notched impact resistance.
 In the case of the unnotched test the energy measured is the sum of two components.
-Namely the energy needed to create a crack, often relatively high, plus the energy needed to grow the crack, usually much lower.
+Namely, the energy needed to create a crack, often relatively high, plus the energy needed to grow the crack, usually much lower.
 Unnotched impact resistance is most appropriate for products and parts that are not exposed to scratching or direct impact.

 As an example, the base of a washing machine is enclosed within a metal housing.
 The plastic base cannot be scratched as it is protected by the metal case, but it still needs to survive impact, for example a short fall during shipping, handling and installation.

-Filler particles that are too large (or smaller particles that are agglomerated to form larger effective particles) act as flaws where a crack can be initiated upon impact.
+Filler particles that are too large (or smaller particles that are agglomerated to form larger effective particles) act as flaws where a crack can be initiated on impact.
 For this reason it is important to make sure that the filler used is fine enough and perfectly dispersed.
-The mean particle size is not as important as the top cut (D{98}) because it is the biggest particles and agglomerates that dominate.
-Using the correct surface treatment can help to deagglomerate and disperse the filler particles and correct extruder set-up is crucial as well.
+The mean particle size is not as important as the top cut (D98) because it is the biggest particles and agglomerates that dominate.
+Using the correct surface treatment can help to deagglomerate and disperse the filler particles and correct extruder setup is crucial as well.
 Twin screw extruders are more effective than single screw machines.

-The PBT, POM and nylon show the expected behaviour, that is, reduced impact resistance, presumably due to the filler particles acting as flaws.
-One might be tempted based on the results to conclude that semi-crystalline polymers suffer from reduced unnotched impact resistance when filler is added.
-However it is widely known that PP homopolymer has a far better unnotched impact resistance when this type of filler is added so the hypothesis breaks down.
+PBT, POM and nylon show the expected behaviour.
+This includes reduced impact resistance, presumably due to the filler particles acting as flaws.
+It is tempting based on the results to conclude that semi-crystalline polymers suffer from reduced unnotched impact resistance when filler is added.
+However, it is widely known that PP homopolymer has a far better unnotched impact resistance when this type of filler is added, so the hypothesis breaks down.
 Interestingly, PS and SAN, very brittle polymers with poor impact resistance, actually improve significantly due to filler addition.
-This is almost certainly because on impact the filler-polymer interface debonds and crazes are initiated.
-Such crazing helps to delocalize the energy of impact and leads to a better impact resistance.
-The mode of failure with and without filler is under investigation.